-To view the current PIM interface information-which includes IP addresses for PIM-enabled interfaces, Hello and Join/Prune intervals, mode, and current operational status-use the show ip pim interface command.
+To view the current PIM interface information-which includes IP addresses for PIM-enabled interfaces, Hello and Join/Prune intervals, and current operational status-use the show ip pim interface command.
 For example:

-Globally Enabling PIM on the Switch
+Enabling PIM Mode on the Switch

-To globally enable PIM sparse mode on the switch, use the ip pim sparse status command.
+To globally enable PIM-Sparse Mode on the switch, use the ip pim sparse status command.
 Enter the command syntax as shown below: